-Individuals with intellectual and/or developmental disabilities (I/DD) deserve the opportunity for a full life in their community where they can live, learn, work, and socialize.
-To achieve this goal, they need a comprehensive, person-centered and directed, national system of appropriate high quality long-term supports and services (LTSS), with a reliable and immediately accessible funding source, including Medicaid, and a well-trained, fairly compensated workforce of providers and direct support professionals.
-Waiting must be eliminated.
+All people with intellectual and/or developmental disabilities (IDD) have the right to full lives in communities of their choosing where they can live, learn, work, and enjoy life.
+To achieve this, people with IDD need access to comprehensive, person-centered and self-directed high quality long term supports and services (LTSS).
+Robust, reliable, and immediately accessible funding sources that include Medicaid are needed.
+There must be a flexible public policy framework that emphasizes self-direction, is well-funded, responsive, and nimble, and is developed with-and not for-people with IDD.
+Waiting lists for home and community-based supports and services must be eliminated.